Tuscarora language

+Name

-The name Tuscarora (/ˌtʌskəˈroʊrə/ TUS-kə-ROHR-ə) means "hemp people," after the Indian hemp (hemp dogbane, Apocynum cannabinum), which they use in many aspects of their society.
+The name Tuscarora (/ˌtʌskəˈroʊrə/ TUS-kə-ROHR-ə) means "hemp people," after the hemp dogbane or Indian hemp, Apocynum cannabinum, which they use in many aspects of their society.
 Skarureh refers to the long shirt worn as part of the men's regalia, and so the name literally means "long shirt people."

+Status

 Following the death of the last fluent first language speaker Howard “Howdy” Hill on July 27, 2018, Tuscarora became dormant.
 In the mid-1970s, 50 people spoke it on the Tuscarora Reservation (Lewiston, New York) and the Six Nations of the Grand River First Nation (near Brantford, Ontario).
 The Tuscarora School in Lewiston has striven to keep Tuscarora alive as a heritage language by teaching children from pre-kindergarten to sixth grade.